nikhgupta/middleman-apps/README.md

 - Optionally, inherit from `Middleman::Apps::BaseApp` for helper methods and added goodies for your apps.

-There are various child apps that are well suited for a Middleman website, e.g.:

-- Simple APIs that can be consumed by the static app via AJAX
-- Showcase of Code snippets alongside your blog.
-- Simple Demos of a tech writeup, etc.
-- Display a dynamic Gallery of your most recent timeline from Flickr?
-- ... suggest one? ...

 ### Example

-You can, e.g. create a simple JSON API endpoint at: `/api/base64-api/` by creating a file named `apps/base64_api.rb` with:
+You can, e.g. create a simple JSON API endpoint at: `/base64-api/` by creating a file named `apps/base64_api.rb` with:

 ```ruby